 ABOUT OUR SEASON

 Our girls program is beginning its third year.
 Our goal is to develope fundamental skills and confidence in players in a fun and encouraging atmosphere.
 The girls are coached by Joe Worthing and Brandon Cudd.
 Their season runs November through February.
-The girls play in the local Catholic Youth Organization (CYO) as well as other homeschool teams.
+High School girls (18U & 16U) play other homeschool teams.
+The younger girls (14U and younger) play in the local Catholic Youth Organization (CYO) as well as other homeschool teams.
 The girls will participate in the homeschool regional tournament in late February.
 In addition to their own game schedules, the girls are huge part of our larger Roadrunner family and can be found watching and cheering for all the boys’ teams.

 PRACTICE TIMES & LOCATIONS